ANNO 1465

 The construction of the four buildings is based on the archaeological findings.
 They were rebuilt with the original medieval bricks.
 All objects in the houses are accurate replicas of the finds from past years.

-• Today we are open
+Today we are closed.